 C-403: Predesignating the Job Seeker

-Boards must ensure that Workforce Solutions Office staff do not take action on a job order in which the employer requests that Workforce Solutions Office staff refers a certain job seeker.
+TWC and Boards must ensure that Workforce Solutions Office staff do not take action on a job order in which the employer requests that Workforce Solutions Office staff refers a certain job seeker.
 The only exceptions to this are agricultural and agricultural-related job orders for a specific crew leader or worker (20 CFR Regulations Part 653.501(d)(2)).

 C-404: Discriminatory Specifications

-Federal law and ES policies prohibit selecting and referring job seekers based on any discriminatory specifications.
+Federal law and ES regulations and policies prohibit selecting and referring job seekers based on any discriminatory specifications.
 This includes job orders with a citizenship requirement unless specifications are based on a legal requirement for workers in certain jobs or situations.
 (Many jobs in federal, state, county, and municipal service are by law available only to US citizens.)

 C-405: Charge for Filling a Job

-Boards must ensure that Workforce Solutions Office staff do not take action to fill a job order that would result in a placement fee for bringing the job seeker and employer together.
+TWC and Boards must ensure that Workforce Solutions Office staff do not take action to fill a job order that would result in a placement fee for bringing the job seeker and employer together.
 However, there are certain acceptable preemployment costs to the job seeker, such as:

 a physical examination (under ADA guidelines, this examination may only be performed after an offer of employment is made); and